 South Carolina faces two converging challenges for the future of its students and workforce: first, a critical shortage of public school educators, particularly in STEM areas; and second, the changing nature of jobs requiring an advanced understanding of STEM content areas and the skills required to tackle complex problems.
 The state will need to significantly increase its number of STEM educators in order to meet the demands of an evolving economy.
-Comporium, a family-owned diversified communications company now employing 1100 people in nine counties across the state, realizes that investing in the STEM Teacher of the Year award is also investing in the future of the state’s public education system.
+Comporium, a family-owned diversified communications company now employing 1100 people in nine counties across the state and the founding sponsor, realizes that investing in the STEM Teacher of the Year award is also investing in the future of the state’s public education system.

 STEM education is one of the most effective tools we have to prepare our students for college and career success that awaits them.
 The Profile of the SC Graduate supports STEM as world-class knowledge; such knowledge is beneficial when complemented by important world-class skills that are focused on building critical and creative thinking and analytical skills by addressing how students view and experience the world around them.

 STEM educators hold the content knowledge necessary to teach and facilitate learning within their content area, as well as the ability to collaborate with other content area educators in order to create interdisciplinary, integrated opportunities for student learning.
 STEM educators include elementary, middle and high school STEM content area educators and CTE (Career and Technical Education) educators.
 STEM teaching prepares learners to be critical and creative thinkers, innovators, problem solvers, collaborators, team players, and strong communicators.
 STEM learners persevere through global and community problems, are self-directed and are better prepared to face the challenges of a competitive and constantly changing society.